KVSlab/VaMPy/README.md

 conda create -n fenics -c conda-forge fenics
 ```

 You might run into a problem with vmtk (1.4) if using python 3.
 To fix this, please [follow these instructions](https://morphman.readthedocs.io/en/latest/installation.html#basic-installation) for fixing the centerline problem.
-For fixing mesh writing change line 263 to:
+For fixing mesh writing change line 263 of vmtkmeshwriter.py (using the same path as described in the link) to:
 ```
 file = open(self.OutputFileName, 'rb')
 ````